Patriot Games (Family Guy): Plot summary

 At his high school reunion, Peter pretends to be a secret agent-astronaut-millionaire who wears a cowboy hat to impress his classmates, but the truth comes out when he meets Tom Brady.
 He subsequently gets drunk and has to make a run for the bathroom, knocking over everyone between him and the bathroom.
 Brady is impressed and gets Peter a spot on the New England Patriots football team as the starting center.
-Peter is soon fired for showboating in a game versus the Dallas Cowboys, driving on to the field then performing a massively-choreographed version of the song "Shipoopi" after scoring one touchdown.
-He is traded to the London Silly Nannies, who apparently have no clue on how to play football.
-Peter decides to turn them around and challenges Brady to a game between the Silly Nannies and the Patriots.
+Peter is soon fired for showboating in a game versus the Dallas Cowboys, driving on to the field then performing a massively choreographed version of the song "Shipoopi" after scoring one touchdown.
+He is traded to the London Sillinannies, who apparently have no clue how to play football.
+Peter decides to turn them around and challenges Brady to a game between the Sillinannies and the Patriots.
 On the opening kickoff, Peter's teammates become terrified of the Patriots rushing toward them and run away, leaving Peter to face them alone.
 He tries and is immediately tackled.
-However, Brady compliments Peter on having the nerve to stand up to them, having now regained respect for him.
+However, Brady compliments Peter on having the nerve to stand up to them, having now regained his respect.

 Meanwhile, Stewie becomes a bookie and takes a $50 bet from Brian on a Celebrity Boxing match pitting Mike Tyson against Carol Channing.
-Brian bets on Tyson and loses, as Channing kept getting up no matter how many times Tyson knocks her down.
+Brian bets on Tyson and loses, as Channing kept getting up no matter how many times Tyson knocks her down and Tyson passed out due to exhaustion.
 Stewie comes to collect, but Brian laughs him off, so Stewie tells him to have the money in 24 hours.
 After 24 hours, Stewie asks for the money owed, but Brian says he does not have it and to give him until next Friday.
 Stewie reveals that he is serious about settling the bet and brutally beats up Brian, breaking his glass of orange juice over his head, beating him with a towel rack, and slamming his head in the toilet.
-Stewie attacks him on another occasion, using such means as a golf club, shooting him in both knees with a pistol, and a flamethrower to coerce him into paying up.
+Stewie attacks him on another occasion, using such means as a golf club, shooting him in both knees with a pistol, and burning him up with a flamethrower to coerce him into paying up.
 After this, Brian agrees to pay off the bet.
 After Stewie's bet is satisfied, he offers Brian an opportunity to get one "free revenge shot" to make up for all the torture he caused.
 Brian accepts the offer, but leaves Stewie in suspense as to when the free hit will be delivered, until Stewie is overcome with paranoia and starts beating himself up in an attempt to satisfy Brian.
-After biding his time and making Stewie worry about what could happen, Brian—while the Griffins are in London, leaving the Patriots-Silly Nannies game—nonchalantly shoves Stewie in front of a moving bus.
+After biding his time and making Stewie worry about what could happen, Brian—while the Griffins are in London, leaving the Patriots-Sillinannies game—nonchalantly shoves Stewie in front of a moving bus.